 What is NCAS

-The National Centre for Atmospheric Science (NCAS) is a world leader in atmospheric science.
+The National Centre for Atmospheric Science (NCAS) is a world leading research centre dedicated to the advancement of atmospheric science, funded by the Natural Environment Research Council (NERC).

 NCAS is not based in one location.
-It is made up three science directorates (climate; atmospheric physics; atmospheric composition) and four services and facilities distributed across many UK universities and related institutions.
+It is made up three science themes (air pollution; high-impact weather; long-term global change) and five services and facilities distributed across many UK universities and related research institutions.

 NCAS Organisational Structure